Makerbase MKS SKIPR

 Budget Positioning and Trade-offs

 The MKS SKIPR occupies a specific niche: builders who want 7+ driver slots and an integrated SBC connection for less than $60.
-At $55, it costs $10 less than the BTT Octopus V1.1 ($65) and $44 less than the Manta M8P ($99).
-The 40-pin Raspberry Pi header eliminates the USB cable between the Pi and the mainboard, resulting in cleaner wiring.
+At $55, it costs $10 less than the BTT Octopus V1.1 ($65) and $44 less than the Manta M8P V2 ($99).
+The 40-pin Raspberry Pi header eliminates the USB cable between the Pi and the mainboard, resulting in cleaner wiring and one fewer cable to route through the electronics bay.

 The trade-off is community size.
 MakerBase (MKS) has a smaller user base than BigTreeTech (BTT) in the Voron community.
-When you hit a configuration issue, you will find fewer SKIPR-specific answers on GitHub, Discord, and Reddit compared to the Octopus.
-Most users adapt Octopus Klipper configs by remapping pins, which works but adds setup time.
+When you hit a configuration issue — a stepper driver that won't initialize, a fan header that behaves unexpectedly, or a pin conflict with a sensor — you will find fewer SKIPR-specific answers on GitHub, Discord, and Reddit compared to the Octopus.
+Most SKIPR users adapt Octopus Klipper configs by remapping pins, which works but adds 30-60 minutes of setup time as you cross-reference the SKIPR pinout against the Octopus config.

 Hardware Capabilities

 The STM32F407 at 168MHz runs Klipper reliably for all common kinematics including CoreXY, delta, and cartesian.
-It is slightly slower than the Octopus V1.1's STM32F446 at 180MHz, but this difference is negligible for Klipper's motion planning workload.
+It is slightly slower than the Octopus V1.1's STM32F446 at 180MHz, but this 7% difference is negligible for Klipper's motion planning workload — both MCUs process stepper timing with microsecond precision at typical print speeds.
+The performance gap only becomes relevant at extreme velocities (500+ mm/s) with complex path geometry, which is not a realistic operating point for most SKIPR-based builds.

 Full Specifications